maxludden/supergene-v2/books/book10/md/chapter-3172.md

 Before Han Sen could formulate a sentence of some shaky cohesion, Feng Fei Fei was long gone.
 He was left alone.

 Han Sen felt depressed about it, but he also felt a nasty chill run down his spine.
 It was like there was a spirit staring at him from behind.
 Han Sen turned around to have a look at what it might have been.
 He saw Bao’er holding Small Cat.
 She was sitting on a small, flowery altar.
-Her were flashing with a weird type of light.
+Her eyes were flashing with a weird type of light.
 She was also smiling at him.

 “Dad, I saw everything that happened there.”
 Bao’er’s lips were lifted.
 She smiled at Han Sen.